 The telediagnosis system being tried by Trenitalia, which is active on E464 locomotives and on all Jazz trains that travel in the various regions of Italy, is the first significant step towards dynamic and predictive maintenance (Dynamic Maintenance Management System).
 It actually represents the crucial step towards an innovative type activity based mainly on predictive analysis and on conditions.

 Indeed, during the subsequent project phases, advanced ground-based diagnostic systems will be available with evolved functions to calculate the wear on components, predictive algorithms to identify any malfunction and optimisation instruments needed to carry out a service which increasingly meets the demands of commuters throughout Italy.

 The installation of the tele-diagnosis system is scheduled to be extended to the entire regional fleet.

 The “light diagnostic” system is being tried out, in association with Milan Polytechnic, to check the quality of train-rail interaction, which is able to connect to a central location to communicate in real time the indicators and alarms for exceeding certain levels, which can show problems on board the train itself or on the ground.

-In line with the strategic objectives presented in the 2017-2026 Industrial Plan, FS Italiane wants its clients to try out a new "travel philosophy", by offering easy-to-use tools to travellers.
+FS Italiane wants its clients to try out a new "travel philosophy", by offering easy-to-use tools to travellers.
 For example, real-time solutions for journeys, information and suggestions and opportunities to be taken, wherever available.